 In the center of the light were four living creatures.
 It is believed that these same creatures guarded the way to the tree of life (Genesis 3) and they also appear in Revelation 4 around the throne of God in heaven.

-but each of them had four faces and four wings.
-Their legs were straight; their feet were like those of a calf and gleamed like burnished bronze.
-Under their wings on their four sides they had the hands of a man.
-All four of them had faces and wings, and their wings touched one another.
-Each one went straight ahead; they did not turn as they moved.
+but each one had four faces and four wings.
+Their legs were straight, with feet like calves' hoofs.
+They glittered like burnished bronze.
+Beneath their wings they had human hands on their four sides.
+The four of them had faces and wings as follows: they touched one another with their wings; they did not turn when they moved, but each one moved straight forward;

 I must admit that I don't have a clue about what these creatures look like as I find it hard to even picture what Ezekiel is saying.
 All we really know for sure is that they are always with the presence of God at His throne.